Lonercode/Lonercode/README.md

-- 👋 Hi, I’m @Lonercode
+- 👋 Hi, I’m @Lonercode.
 - 👀 I’m interested in Python and JavaScript programming.
-- 🌱 I’m currently learning web development.
+- 🌱 I’m currently a backend developer, perfecting nestjs and Python django as well as Strapi.
 - 💞️ I’m looking to collaborate on projects that involve the use of the Python and Javascript programming languages.
-- 📫 How to reach me...
+- 📫 You could reach me using the email: amandaadoyi@gmail.com and on twitter as @amanda_adoyi.

 <!---
 Lonercode/Lonercode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.